 - Identify a strategy for approaching a learning task (self-monitoring skills will not be in place at this time).

-- Identify and communicate academic strategies or compensation skills that work best for him/her.
+- Communicate/Identify academic strategies or compensation skills that work best for him/her.

 - Identify one or two curriculum modifications (I need to have more time to complete work, I need to have directions written on the board)

-- Identify one or two environmental needs (I need to sit in the front of the class, I need a quiet place to work)
+- Explain and communicate one or two environmental needs (I need to sit in the front of the class, I need a quiet place to work)

 - Identify one or two learning strategies that they use.

-- Identify specific curriculum modifications that are in the IEP and why they are needed (My listening skills are not as strong, so I will need anote taker)
+- Student can identify specific curriculum modifications that are in the IEP and why they are needed (My listening skills are not as strong, so I will need a note taker)